meta-fx/Text-Obfuscator/README.md

 1. Add the new conversion function to `content.js`.
 2. Add the new format to the `formats` array in `background.js`.
 3. Implement the conversion logic in the switch statement in `content.js`.

+## Ethical Considerations
+Users of this extension are expected to:
+- Obtain proper authorization before testing any LLM systems
+- Use the tool responsibly and ethically
+- Report any discovered vulnerabilities through appropriate channels
+- Avoid using the tool for malicious purposes or to cause harm

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.